observablehq/plot/docs/features/facets.md

 This guide is still under construction. 🚧 Please come back when it’s finished.
 :::

 Faceting produces [small multiples](https://en.wikipedia.org/wiki/Small_multiple) by partitioning data and repeating a plot for each partition, allowing comparison.
-Faceting is typically enabled by declaring either the horizontal↔︎ facet channel **fx**, the vertical↕︎ facet channel **fy**, or both for two-dimensional faceting.
+Faceting is typically enabled by declaring the horizontal↔︎ facet channel **fx**, the vertical↕︎ facet channel **fy**, or both for two-dimensional faceting.

 For example, using the dot’s **fy** channel to declare vertical↕︎ facets, below we recreate the Trellis display (“reminiscent of garden trelliswork”) of [Becker *et al.*](https://hci.stanford.edu/courses/cs448b/papers/becker-trellis-jcgs.pdf), showing the yields of several varieties of barley across several sites for the years <span :style="{borderBottom: `solid 2px ${d3.schemeTableau10[0]}`}">1931</span> and <span :style="{borderBottom: `solid 2px ${d3.schemeTableau10[1]}`}">1932</span>.